simolus3/drift/docs/docs/Dart API/tables.md

 #### Multiple Columns

 If you want to enforce a combination of columns to be unique, override the `uniqueKeys` getter in your table class:
-For example, if wanted to ensure that an author can't write 2 books with the same title:
+For example, if one wanted to ensure that an author can't write two books with the same title:

 {{ load_snippet('unique-table','lib/snippets/dart_api/tables.dart.excerpt.json') }}